 Arup’s expertise in façade engineering, and our experience gained on projects across the Middle East, was vital to realising the ambition for the Abrahamic Family House.
 Our global network supported both our client, Arcadis, and their client, Miral.
 Led by our United Arab Emirates (UAE) based team, Arup experts helped with technical queries and provided specialist advice to keep the accelerated programme on track.

-Completed in 2023, this interfaith complex respects the differences between the three faiths but also celebrates what they have in common.
-It provides a place in which diverse communities can practise their own faith, while deepening their understanding of the three Abrahamic religions.
+As an interfaith complex, Abrahamic Family House respects the differences between the three faiths but also celebrates what they have in common.
+From the outside, the mosque, the synagogue and the church are the same size, using similar shapes and materials.
+Yet each building’s orientation, façade and interior are different.
+This provides a place in which diverse communities can practice their own faith, while deepening their understanding of the three Abrahamic religions.

 Three distinct buildings united by a single theme

-Arup worked on the façades from the concept stage until completion, after Arcadis selected us based on our international experience and local knowledge.
+Our team worked on Abrahamic Family House’s various façades from the concept stage until completion, after Arcadis selected us based on our international experience and local knowledge.
 We provided an employer’s requirements work scope for the façade, and then continued as façade technical advisor throughout the project.
 Becoming involved early in the project enabled us to ensure that the design process went smoothly, and that the programme stayed on track despite the short timescale.

 As part of the core client team, we worked closely with both Arcadis and main contractor, Zublin, to ensure that the façades fulfilled every aspect of the architect’s vision.
 All three façades are constructed largely from the same three materials: concrete, stone, and glass.
 But each has its own aesthetic, reflecting the different needs of the three faiths.